ltelab/disdrodb/CONTRIBUTING.rst

       use*\ `Kap <https://getkap.co/>`__\ *or*\ `Licecap <https://www.cockos.com/licecap/>`__\ *to record your screen.*

--  If your team uses the particular template provided for pull requests, fill it.
+-  Please use the pertinent template for the pull request, and fill it out accurately.

 -  It’s OK to have multiple small commits as you work on the PR - GitHub will automatically squash it before merging.